MagmaGuy/ResourcePackManager/src/main/resources/ReadMe.md

     - The zipped resource pack file is sent to the remote server, assigned the same UUID as the `.txt` file.
 This file can be obtained through `/resourcepackmanager data_compliance_request` and verified to be identical to the original in your output folder, as it is not modified by the Nightbreak servers.

 5. **"Still Alive" Ping**
-    - ResourcePackManager sends a "still alive" ping every minute, transmitting the UUID to the server, which updates the timestamp in the `.txt` file.
+    - ResourcePackManager sends a "still alive" ping every 12 hours, transmitting the UUID to the server, which updates the timestamp in the `.txt` file.
-        - If no "still alive" ping is received for over two minutes, all data associated with that UUID (the `.txt` file and the resource pack) is deleted from the Nightbreak servers.
+        - If no "still alive" ping is received for over 24 hours, all data associated with that UUID (the `.txt` file and the resource pack) is deleted from the Nightbreak servers.

 ### Data Policy